hyperledger/besu-docs/docs/HowTo/Get-Started/Install-Binaries.md

 * [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

 !!!attention
-    Pantheon requires Java 11+ to compile; earlier versions are not supported.
+    Besu requires Java 11+ to compile; earlier versions are not supported.
-    Pantheon is currently supported only on 64-bit versions of Windows, and requires a 64-bit version of JDK/JRE.
+    Besu is currently supported only on 64-bit versions of Windows, and requires a 64-bit version of JDK/JRE.
     We recommend that you also remove any 32-bit JDK/JRE installations.

 !!! note "Linux Open File Limit"